WeZZard/Gatsblog/content/_posts/2019-03-27-a-glimpse-into-generic-meta-programming-in-swift/index.md

-To make a syntax always begins or ends with a view, layout guide or things like `|-`, `-|`, `|prefix` and `|postfix`, we have to build a logic to help our types to **"filter"** those invalid input out, just like what we did like `HeadAttribute = Lhs.HeadAttribute` and `TailAttribute = Lhs.TailAttribute` above.
-We can find that there are actually two groups of syntax mentioned in the example above:
+To make a syntax always begins or ends with a view, layout guide or things like `|-`, `-|`, `|prefix` and `|postfix`, we have to build a logic to help our types to **"filter"** those invalid input out, just like what we did like `Lhs.TailAttribute == SyntaxAttributeLayoutedObject` and `Rhs.HeadAttribute == SyntaxAttributeConstant` above.
+We can find that there are actually two groups of syntax mentioned in this kind of syntax:
 **confinement** and **layout'ed object**.
 To make a syntax always begins or ends with syntax in this two groups, we have to use compile-time `or` logic to implemented it.
 Write it down in runtime code, it is: